 Working as a volunteer coordinator involves assessing and meeting an organisation's needs through the recruitment, placement and retention of volunteers.
 You'll manage volunteers and their relationships with those they come into contact with, including employees and service users of a charity.

 Many volunteer coordinators begin their careers as unpaid volunteers to gain experience.
-Starting salaries are generally low, particularly in the charity sector, and range from £15,000 to £26,000.
+Starting salaries range from £15,000 to £26,000.

 Take a look at the qualifications you'll need to become a volunteer coordinator.